dsoton/beautiful-jekyll/_posts/2018-07-06-bioinformatics_toolbox.md

 ## Drawing figures

 There is one practice in science (specially in biology) that is key for successful research.
-Me and some friends call it ==_coloromics_==.
+Me and some friends call it _coloromics_.
 Coloromics is the fine art of showing your data in an effective, efficient, compelling and aestetically pleasing way to your audience or readers.
 Good coloromics can make your research succeed, and conversely, bad coloromics can make your research go unnoticed.
 So, it is highly recommended to develop some skills to make nice plots that effectively convey the information that you want to share.

 - **Personal winner:** My go-to is a combination between `ggplot2` R package and Adobe Illustrator to handle vector drawing.
 Actually, I really love the latter, but this is because I really like graphic design and digital illustration.
 That might not be your case, and that is totally fine.
 - **Other options:** Python has some good libraries to make nice plots too.
 The most common package for that is `matplotlib.pyplot`.
 A friend recently introduced me to `seaborn` which is actually very good.
 About dealing with images and vector graphics, there are other software available besides Adobe CC.
 To the best of my knowledge, the best free open-source competitor of Adobe Photoshop is Gimp and the best Adobe Illustrator competitor is Inkscape.
 Both available for Mac, Windows and Linux.
 I think I should be using these tools and supporting free software, but I really really really love Adobe Illustrator.
 Other options is just to use Excel (but if you are reading this, it is probably because you don't want to use Excel anymore).